crosen188/ibm-containers-interconnect-2017/1-Intro-to-IBM-Containers-and-Docker.md

         For more examples and ideas, visit [here](https://docs.docker.com/userguide/).

-## Task 2: Pull your public images
+## Task 2: Download your public images

 In this task, you will work with two public Docker images, Let's Chat and MongoDB.
 First, you will need to pull them down locally from the public DockerHub, which is a repository for Docker images.
 We'll run these images locally to learn how they function.